Yona-Muller/thinker-server/README.md

 ## Description

 Thinker Server is a backend service built with NestJS that manages An App that helps people organize & generate their thoughts, ideas & learnings.
-The service handles pass creation, management, and distribution while integrating with Salesforce for data persistence.
+The service handles note cards creation, management, and distribution.

 ## Prerequisites